ZhaozzReal/IPAFinder/README.md

 ## Description

-IPAFinder performs *de novo* identification and quantification of dynamic IPA events using standard RNA-seq, regardless of any prior poly(A) site annotation.
-Assuming there is an intronic poly(A) site used in a given intron, IPAFinder models the normalized single-nucleotide resolution RNA-seq read coverage profiles and identifies the profound drop in coverage to infer the potential IPA site.
-To detect skipped IPA events, IPAFinder recognized cryptic 3′ splice site by junction-spanning reads and concatenated preceding constitutive exon to potential terminal exon.
-IPAFinder also has the ability to exclude alternative splicing events such as alternative 5′ splice site and cryptic exon activation by recognizing junction-spanning reads.
+IPAFinder performs *de novo* identification and quantification of IPA events using standard RNA-seq data based on "change point" model, which has been widely used for tandem 3' UTR APA analysis.
+IPAFinder could exclude the interference of alternative splicing events such as alternative 5' splice site and cryptic exon activation by recognizing junction-spanning reads.